David Schipper: York Region Shooters

 In April 2015, Schipper went on a trial with York Region Shooters of the Canadian Soccer League and after impressing the club, he signed a three-year deal.
 In 2015, the Shooters secured a postseason berth by finishing third in the standings with the second-best offensive record.
 The Shooters faced Burlington SC in the quarterfinals and advanced to the next round after a 4–2 victory.
-Their playoff journey came to a conclusion after losing 3–2 to Toronto Croatia in the semi-finals who ended up winning the Canadian Soccer League championship final.
+Their playoff journey came to a conclusion after losing 3–2 to Toronto Croatia in the semi-finals, who ended up winning the Canadian Soccer League championship final.
 At the end of the 2015 CSL season, Goiatuba Esporte Clube who play in the third division of the Campeonato Goiano announced that Schipper would join the club during the summer transfer window in July 2015 for 6 months.
 He then was invited into pre-season with Futebol Clube Cascavel in Brazil who play in the top flight of the Campeonato Paranaense and made a brief stint until suffering an injury.

 Schipper returned to the Shooters in 2016 for the second year of his contract.
 The season marked another achievement for the York Region club as they captured their fifth regular season championship, thus establishing a CSL record for most regular season titles.
 They also achieved a team milestone by recording their best defensive record allowing only 10 goals all season, a record not matched since the Ottawa Wizards in the 2003 CPSL season.
 In their playoff run the Maple-based club defeated Milton SC 5–0 in the quarterfinals.
 In the semifinal the Shooters suffered a crushing 2–1 defeat in a penalty shootout to Hamilton City SC.
 He played 56 games and scored 17 goals through the 2017 season.

 He played for Team USA at the 2017 Maccabiah Games in Israel.

 Albatroz SC

 Schipper opted out of his third and final year of contract with the Shooters to pursue a career playing overseas in Europe.
-He received offers from Örebro Syrianska IF of the Swedish Football Division 2 in the Södra Svealand region, Ibiza Sant Rafel FC of the Tercera División de España who play in Group XI in the Balearic Islands, and Albatroz SC of the Latvian Second League.
+He received offers from Örebro Syrianska IF of the Swedish Football Division 2 in the Södra Svealand region, Ibiza Sant Rafel FC of the Tercera División of Spain who play in Group XI in the Balearic Islands, and Albatroz SC of the Latvian Second League.
 On August 24, 2017, he agreed to terms with the Latvian Club who play in the Riga Region and debuted with the club on August 25 in a 0-0- draw with Ogre Regional Sports Center.
-On September 5, 2017 Schipper scored his first two goals in a 2–0 victory against Ogre Regional Sports Center.
+On September 5, 2017, Schipper scored his first two goals in a 2–0 victory against Ogre Regional Sports Center.
 Albatroz SC finished the season as champions of their region and was awarded the Rigas Futbola Cempionats.
 At the end of the season, Schipper joined FK Jūrnieks of the Second League for friendly games vs Latvian Higher League opponents FK Liepāja, FK Ventspils, and FK Spartaks Jūrmala.